uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-1/searching-algorithms.md

 ###Comparing algorithms, programs, and informal instructions

-**Achieved**: “describing the key characteristics, and roles of algorithms, programs and informal instructions”
+**Achieved**: "describing the key characteristics, and roles of algorithms, programs and informal instructions"

-**Merit**: “explaining how algorithms are distinct from related concepts such as programs and informal instructions”
+**Merit**: "explaining how algorithms are distinct from related concepts such as programs and informal instructions"

-**Excellence**: “comparing and contrasting the concepts of algorithms, programs, and informal instructions”
+**Excellence**: "comparing and contrasting the concepts of algorithms, programs, and informal instructions"

 ###Determining the cost of algorithms and understanding various kinds of steps in algorithms

-**Achieved**: “describing an algorithm for a task, showing understanding of the kinds of steps that can be in an algorithm, and determining the cost of an algorithm for a problem of a particular size”
+**Achieved**: "describing an algorithm for a task, showing understanding of the kinds of steps that can be in an algorithm, and determining the cost of an algorithm for a problem of a particular size"

-**Merit**: “showing understanding of the way steps in an algorithm for a task can be combined in sequential, conditional, and iterative structures and determining the cost of an iterative algorithm for a problem of size *n*”
+**Merit**: "showing understanding of the way steps in an algorithm for a task can be combined in sequential, conditional, and iterative structures and determining the cost of an iterative algorithm for a problem of size *n*"

-**Excellence**: “determining and comparing the costs of two different iterative algorithms for the same problem of size *n*”
+**Excellence**: "determining and comparing the costs of two different iterative algorithms for the same problem of size *n*"

 As with all externally assessed Digital Technology reports, you should base your explanations around personalised examples.